 Microsoft Word has a facility using which you can very easily insert a Table of Content (TOC) in your document.
 Such a table holds names of chapters/sections/sub-sections/parts etc. present in the document.
 Along with names, also shown are the page numbers where a chapters begins.
-Using MS-Word, you can selected from a variety of pre-formatted TOC styles and insert into your document.
+Using MS-Word, you can select from a variety of pre-formatted TOC styles and insert into your document.

-To get around this problem, you need to given TOC a section of its own.
+To get around this problem, you need to give TOC a section of its own.
 Insert a section break at the beginning of the document and then insert TOC in that section.
-The main document will remain in second section.
+The main document will remain in the second section.
 Now you can give different page numbers to both the sections.

-Inserting a section break
+How to insert a section break

 - Place the cursor at the beginning of your document